aws-samples/eks-gitops-crossplane-argocd/README.md

 ## Amazon EKS cluser management with Crossplane and Argo CD

 This Git repository contains software artifacts to deploy [Crossplane](https://crossplane.io/) server and [Argo CD](https://argoproj.github.io/argo-cd/) to an existing Amazon EKS cluster and then leverage the GitOps workflow to manage both provisioning a remote EKS cluster with Crossplane and subsequently manage application deployments to it using Argo CD.
-Please refer to this accompanying blog post for details about how this works.
+Please refer to [accompanying blog post](https://aws.amazon.com/blogs/containers/gitops-model-for-provisioning-and-bootstrapping-amazon-eks-clusters-using-crossplane-and-argo-cd/) for details about how this works.

 <img class="wp-image-1960 size-full" src="images/Deployment-Architecture.png" alt="Deployment architecture"/>